-“That fundamentally changed our development process; testing is much more automated and we can launch a new feature without having to manually test everything.”
+“That fundamentally changed our development process; testing is much more automated, and we can launch a new feature without having to manually test everything.”

-Craig Shipman, a Callaghan Innovation Business Advisor who works with Rocketspark, says the business has successfully leveraged support from others in NZ’s innovation ecosystem.
+Craig Shipman, a Callaghan Innovation Business Advisor who works with Rocketspark, says the business has successfully leveraged support from others in New Zealand’s innovation ecosystem.
 It has worked with BNZ technology company specialists to gain a working capital facility, for example, and accessed a forecasting expert via an introduction from Icehouse CEO Gavin Lennox.

-Over two summers, between 2018 and 2020, four Waikato University software engineering students worked on developing an AI SEO tool, called Flint.
+Over two summers, between 2018 and 2020, four Waikato University software engineering students worked on developing an AI SEO tool, Flint.
 Launched at the end of 2020, Flint helps users automatically optimise their content to boost their search engine rankings.

 Most of the students supported by the grants have continued to work for the business part-time, and two are set to join after they wrap up their studies.